Saint Peter's Church, Leuven: History

+Early history

 The first church on the site, made of wood and presumably founded in 986, burned down in 1176.
 It was replaced by a Romanesque church, made of stone, featuring a West End flanked by two round towers like at Our Lady's Basilica in Maastricht.
 Of the Romanesque building only part of the crypt remains, underneath the chancel of the actual church.

 Construction of the present Gothic edifice, significantly larger than its predecessor, was begun approximately in 1425, and was continued for more than half a century in a remarkably uniform style, replacing the older church progressively from east (chancel) to west.
 Its construction period overlapped with that of the Town Hall across the Markt, and in the earlier decades of construction shared the same succession of architects as its civic neighbor: Sulpitius van Vorst to start with, followed by Jan II Keldermans and later on Matheus de Layens.
 In 1497 the building was practically complete, although modifications, especially at the West End, continued.